SmartX-Team/Omniverse/README.md

 #### Examples:
 - `git commit -m "[Update] Improve Dockerfile efficiency for Power Info Extension"`
 - `git commit -m "[Refactor] Clean up WebView extension code"`

+At **GIST NetAI**, we are continuously developing and adding new extensions as part of setting up the